-Nick Valdez likes chick flicks, kid flicks, dick flicks, and skin flicks.
-Also musicals (Glee!).
-One time, he wrote a 15 page thesis on the training montage's effect on the hero's journey in Rocky.
+Nick Valdez likes musicals.
+He once wrote a 15 page thesis on the training montage's effect on the hero's journey in Rocky.
 His favorite film is Zoolander or Machete.
 If he could mix the two and create Zoochete, he would in a heartbeat.
 One day he wishes to travel across the United States "David Banner" style while dragging around a player piano or that orangutan from Every Which Way But Loose.

 Seriously you guys, 2012 was awesome.
 There may have been a few duds, but overall it was nothing but the good stuff.
 Now you may or may not have read my list of the nine best hero films of last year, but as much as I enjoyed those films, there were a few standouts that go beyond the "hero" genre.